Don’t have a tumble dryer? Or just trying to save some money on utilities? Then you need one of the best clothes drying racks.

 - The expandable knobs in the middle dent clothing as it dries.

-- It’s quite narrow, so you can’t lay garments completely flat.
+- It’s pretty narrow, so you can’t lay garments completely flat.

 |Size||29.5 x 14.5 x 41 inches|

 It has three tiers with six retractable trays and two side wings.
-Each rack can be folded down to save space, or you can have it all open it once for maximum drying capacity.
+Each rack can be folded down to save space, or you can open it all at once for maximum drying capacity.
 It even has a base for shoes.

-We think this has a great construction, too.
-It’s made of premium iron pipe and plastic to endure high capacity of clothing.
+We think this has excellent construction, too.
+It’s made of stainless steel and durable plastic to endure the high capacity of clothing.
 It also has wheels so you can transport it from room to room with total ease.

 - Great for large families.